 Dr. Leslie Smebak is from a small town in Minnesota very close to the Canadian border.
 She grew up with parents who raised cattle.
 Her introduction to family medicine started there, as it was difficult to find a specialist nearby.
 Dr. Smebak attended Cornell College in Iowa as an undergraduate.
 She studied biochemistry there.
 Prior to attending the University of Chicago – Pritzker School of Medicine in Hyde Park, she worked as a nursing assistant in the University of Iowa hospital system.
 Dr. Smebak is very committed to the full spectrum practice of family medicine, with a particular interest in obstetrics.
 She completed residency at PCC, as part of the West Suburban Medical Center – Family Medicine Residency Program (Class of 2021).
 Someday, she would like to teach medicine to others.
 Outside of medicine, her interests are focused on the outdoors.
 She loves hiking, camping, and canoeing.

-Originally from Indianapolis, IN, Dr. Morgan Beatty graduated from Columbia University College of Physicians and Surgeons in 2018 and subsequently the West Suburban/PCC Family Medicine Residency Program in 2021.
-She is now serving as a PCC Community Health Leadership Fellow while seeing patients at PCC Lake Street and PCC West Suburban.
+Originally from Indianapolis, Indiana, Dr. Morgan Beatty graduated from Columbia University College of Physicians and Surgeons in 2018 and subsequently from the West Suburban/PCC Family Medicine Residency Program in 2021.
+She then completed a fellowship in Community Health at PCC before joining as a full-time clinician in 2022.
 In addition to English, she speaks fluent Spanish.
-Dr. Beatty's medical interests include reproductive health, behavioral health, addiction medicine, and health education.
+Dr. Beatty's interests include reproductive health, behavioral health, and health education.
 She is also passionate about health policy, health system reform, and community engagement.
-In her free time, you can probably find her in the garden, enjoying food with friends, or tending to one of her (too) many houseplants.
+In her free time, you can probably find her in the garden or enjoying food with friends.

 July 30, 2018—Dr. Penny White, pediatrician at PCC Community Wellness Center (PCC) is accepting new patients at two PCC health centers in Chicago’s Austin area.
 As a pediatric physician, she can care for babies, children, and teens.
 Services include well child exams, immunizations, treatment for minor or chronic illnesses, lead screening, and school physicals.